MaiKuraki/UnityGameplayAbilitySystemSample/README.md

 > [!NOTE]
 > Welcome to use the [new GAS system](https://github.com/MaiKuraki/UnityStarter/tree/main/UnityStarter/Assets/ThirdParty/CycloneGames/CycloneGames.GameplayAbilities) and the [original framework](https://github.com/MaiKuraki/UnityStarter) of this project.
 >
 > The basic functions of this project are complete.
 Currently, only the basic functions of GAS are displayed, including a basic three-hit combo for ARPG.
 Although the demo code supports RootMotion, the animation resources do not include IK or RootMotion.
-If you have more new features，such as the application of GameplayCue to sound and examples, or an exp-add module, or a complete combat with AI, etc., don't hesitate to contact me in Github issues, and I will consider adding the prototype to the codebase when time permits.
+If you have more new features，such as the application of GameplayCue to sound and paritcle, or an exp-add module, or a complete combat with AI, etc., don't hesitate to contact me in Github issues, and I will consider adding the prototype to the codebase when time permits.
 >
 > I will continue to develop non-open-source projects based on the [new GAS system](https://github.com/MaiKuraki/UnityStarter/tree/main/UnityStarter/Assets/ThirdParty/CycloneGames/CycloneGames.GameplayAbilities), which also means the new GAS will continue to optimize the user experience.